SimenBergo/Planteskolen/README.txt

 How to use our system:

 The main folder is the server folder, which contains everything needed.
-Within this folder there is a client folder that contains the front end part of the code
+Within this folder there is a client folder that contains the front end part of the code.
-Open a terminal in the main server folder and run "npm install" to install all neccesary dependencies.
+Open a terminal in the main server folder and run "npm install" to install all neccesary dependencies for the server.
+Do this in the client folder as well, since both the server and client needs npm dependencies to work.

-To start the server run 'node index.js' in the server terminal, opened in the server folder location To start the client run 'npm start' in a terminal in the client folder
+To start the client run 'npm start' in a terminal in the client folder

 The system should then open your browser on the landing page